zoeyliu18/zoeyliu18.github.io/_pages/about.md

 2014 - Summer 2020
 ------

 During this time, I got a PhD, advised by [Kenji Sagae](http://www.sagae.org).
 My [dissertation project](http://zoeyliu18.github.io/files/Zoey_Dissertation.pdf) focuses on crosslinguistic modeling of word order preferences, asking what abstract constraints as well as idiosyncrasies govern language users' structural choices from both synchronic and diachronic perspectives.
-Additionally, this project also tries to adapt theoretical framework of dependency syntax to develop a dependency treebank for Hupa, an endangered Dene language of northwestern California traditionally spoken in Hoopa Valley on the lower Trinity River in present-day Humboldt County, as a way to formalize and model the syntax of indigenous languages.
+Additionally, this project also tries to adapt theoretical framework of dependency syntax to develop a treebank for Hupa, an endangered Dene language of northwestern California traditionally spoken in Hoopa Valley on the lower Trinity River in present-day Humboldt County, as a way to formalize and model the syntax of indigenous languages.

 Summer 2019